8sileus/zedio/docs/zh/zedio/overview.md

 + Proactor event handling backed by [io_uring](https://github.com/axboe/liburing).
 + Asynchronous TCP and UDP sockets.

-It's being developed, if you're interested in zedio and want to participate in its development, see [contributing](https://8sileus.github.io/zedio/zedio/contributing)
+It's being developed, if you're interested in zedio and want to participate in its development, see [contributing](contributing)

-## Discussion

-- QQ Group: 590815858
-- Email: 1926004708@qq.com